 Preoperative skull traction

-In order to achieve appropriate posterior extension of the neck, the traction force was started at 2-3 kg to maintain fracture reduction.
+To achieve appropriate posterior extension of the neck, the traction force was started at 2-3 kg to maintain fracture reduction.

 Surgical procedures

 Following general anesthesia via nasotracheal intubation, the patient was carefully placed in the supine position on a carbon table.
 Electrophysiological monitoring was performed during surgery for safety reasons.
-The patient’s head was fixed with a skull clamp which was connected to the carbon table.
+The patient’s head was fixed with a skull clamp that was connected to the carbon table.
 His neck was extended to provide a larger surgical space for odontoid screw placement.
 A reference arm was fixed to the head clamp.
 The O-arm (Medtronic, Minneapolis, MN, United States) was used to scan the patient’s cervical spine to obtain the corresponding 3D images, which were then transmitted to the navigation system (Medtronic).
-A 5-cm incision was made on the right side of the anterior neck which corresponded to the level of the C5-6 disc space.
+A 5-cm incision was made on the right side of the anterior neck, which corresponded to the level of the C5-6 disc space.
 Gradual dissection was performed.
 The C2-3 disc space was identified by a spine needle.
 The planned entry point and the trajectory of the odontoid screw were displayed on the screen of the navigation system.
 The registered drill guide helped to place the spine needle and drill through the C2 vertebral body toward the tip of the odontoid process.
 This was confirmed using the O-arm to ensure that the position of the drill matched the planned trajectory.
 The guide needle helped the odontoid screw (half-thread screw 4.0 mm × 30 mm; Medtronic) find the path.
 Real-time confirmation using the O-arm was repeated to avoid the screw deviating from the planned trajectory.
 The incision was closed after accurate placement of the odontoid screw.

 The patient was then carefully moved to the prone position.
 A 3-cm incision was made at the level of the C5 spinous process.
 The reference arc of the navigation system was mounted onto the C5 spinous process.
-The patient was scanned with the O-arm and the new data were transmitted to the navigation system.
+The patient was scanned with the O-arm, and the new data were transmitted to the navigation system.
 With the aid of the O-arm and the navigation instrument, the entry points were defined and two 1.5-cm paramedian incisions were made.
 Bilateral pedicle screws (double-threaded cannulated lag screw 4.0 mm × 28 mm Hua Sen, Changzhou, China) were placed in the precise position and angulation under the guidance of the navigation system.
-Following placement of the screws, the patient was scanned with the O-arm again to confirm the position of the screws and that reduction of the fracture was satisfactory.
+Following screw placement, the patient was scanned with the O-arm again to confirm the position of the screws and that reduction of the fracture was satisfactory.
 The operating time was 2 h and blood loss was 100 mL.

 The patient’s neck pain was markedly improved after surgery and he was allowed to walk with a cervical collar.
 The collar was used for 4 wk.
 Three months later, imaging examinations showed good bone union of C2 (Figure 2).
 The patient experienced no neck pain and had little limitation in the range of cervical motion.